 Find funding.
 Look everywhere for leads on potential funders.
-Start online with grant websites (Grant Wrangler lists grants for K-12 schools, for example).
+Start online with grant websites.
 Also look for foundations funding similar projects nationwide.
 Consider everyone as a potential resource: community foundations, local philanthropists, school administrators, and elected officials might all connect you to potential grants.

 Write it right.
 Create a template.
 Start with a goal statement and executive summary.
 Follow with details in clearly titled paragraphs.
 End with a positive, persuasive conclusion.
 Highlight how many students will benefit.
 Tweak your template to match individual funders.
 Successful applications are clear, focused, and personal; tell your group’s story and relate it to the funder’s vision.

 Cop an attitude.
 Meet discouragement with an inner attitude of, “Oh yeah?
 Watch me!”
 This will energize you in the face of inevitable setbacks.

 Be patient and persistent.
 Try to send four to five applications each month and expect to wait an average of five or six months for a response.
 Smaller local funders may respond quickly, while large national organizations can take 10 months or more.